5w00p/5w00p/README.md

-- 👋 Hi, I’m @5w00p
+- 👋 Hi, I’m Dan Foye (@5w00p)
 - 👀 I’m interested in front-end development & machine learning.
 - 🌱 I’m currently learning Javascript.
 - 💞️ I’m looking to collaborate on web development.
-- 📫 How to reach me. ddfoye@gmail.com
+- 📫 How to reach me: ddfoye@gmail.com

 <!---
 5w00p/5w00p is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.